tanaikech/goodls/README.md

 }
 ```

-_(Ensure you replace `/absolute/path/to/goodls` with the actual path to the executable)._

 ### Sample Prompts for AI Agents

-You can use natural language prompts like these to direct your AI:

-- _"Use the `goodls` MCP server to download the Google Drive file at `https://drive.google.com/file/d/xxxxxx/view` to the `./data` directory.
-If it already exists, please overwrite it."_
+- _"Use the `goodls` MCP server to download the Google Drive file at `https://drive.google.com/file/d/xxxx/view` to the `./data` directory."_
-- _"Fetch all files from this shared folder (`https://drive.google.com/drive/folders/xxxxxx`) using `goodls`, save them to `./datasets`, and skip any files we already have locally."_
+- _"Fetch all files from this shared folder using `goodls`, save them to `./datasets`, skip any files we already have locally, and use 3 retries in case of network issues."_
-- _"I need the dataset from `https://drive.google.com/file/d/xxxxxx/view`.
-Download it using `goodls`.
-If there's a conflict, ask me how to resolve it before proceeding."_

 ---